kamiyaa/joshuto/docs/configuration/theme.toml.md

 # theme.toml

-This file is used to theme joshuto
+This file is used to theme Joshuto.

+As of now, all theming items are "text style" items where one can define the background color and the foreground color, and enable some font attributes.

-## Style
+## Style options

-Each style has the following fields:
+Each style allows the following fields:
 ```toml
 # background color
 bg = "light_blue"